nptnl/puremath/readme.md

 - A variable `based` thats always `True`

+- 2D line rendering on a 64x64 grid in the terminal (given two endpoints)

+- 3D point rendering (outputting a projected 2D point)

+- 3D wireframe objects that can be rotated around all axes

 ## Math reading:
 *isn't it crazy how such complicated processes are required for functions used in simple calculators?*